Who We Serve

 When people enter into careers of service they take on responsibilities that their role in society and service demand.
 These roles and responsibilities can be at odds with their sense of self and moral values.

-As one veteran put it… “I am two people, I am Joe, a son, a husband and father and I am a soldier.
+As one veteran put it… “I am two people, I am Joe, a son, a husband, and a father and I am a soldier.
 Sometimes what I have to do, or cannot do as a soldier, hurts me as a person.
 I would have taken a totally different action or made different choices if I was Joe in that same situation.”

-Have you been placed in situations which you wanted to act in a particular way, but were unable to take that action due to constraints of your role or prescriptions by your institution?
+Have you been placed in situations in which you wanted to act in a particular way, but were unable to take that action due to constraints of your role or prescriptions by your institution?

 This then foments the seeds of Moral Injury.
 Moral Injury becomes an inevitability given the divergent expectations of their moral values and the responsibilities of their roles as people of service.

-Military Sexual Trauma, Betrayal Trauma & Moral Injury
+Military Sexual Truama, Betrayal, and Moral Injury

 A therapeutic relationship where mutual empathy and empowerment are present can provide an antidote to the person’s previous, often disempowering, environments.
 Treating Military Sexual Trauma, Chapter: Came to Serve, Left Betrayed: MST and the Trauma of betrayal, Reihardt, KM, Smith, CP, Freyd, JJ

 Traumatic Bereavement encompasses the grief response leading to healing and recovery as a victim or witness to human trauma and loss.
 Very often the proper and healthy grief process is misunderstood, suppressed, and/or delayed, only to resurface many years later.
-Post traumatic stress symptoms and moral injury go unaddressed giving way to chronic depression, anxiety, and a loss of joy, which robs life.
+Post-traumatic stress symptoms and moral injury go unaddressed giving way to chronic depression, anxiety, and a loss of joy, which robs life.
 The Center for Post Traumatic Growth is committed to healing and recovery in its core program for individuals and for couples/families addressing the grief process in a way that allows for the safe expression of this misunderstood need.